bluemelodia/Outages/README.md

 # Outages

-Note: This codebase is <b>intentionally</b> a spaghetti code-base, to reflect real-life scenarios such as:
+Note: For the purposes of the workshop, the codebase was <b>intentionally</b> created to be sloppy / disorganized to reflect real-life scenarios such as:

     - the code base is old and has accumulated significant amounts of tech debt
     	- code was hastily added to meet deadlines
     	- tactical fixes were added to minimize production impact but no strategic fix was ever done
+    	- old / unused code is never cleaned up
     - the code is not scalable / reusable
     	- code is tightly coupled to third-party libraries / dependencies
     - coding best practices / standards are implemented inconsistently (or not at all)
     	- poor/inconsistent code organization
     	- poor/inconsistent naming of functions and variables
     	- poor/inconsistent logging
+    - developers aren't implementing good security practices
+    	- API keys are hardcoded on the front-end
+    	- UI directly presents backend errors as-is
     - etc.

 All of these factors complicate efforts to debug issues in prod.